Mike Loyd

-Charles Michael Loyd (born May 4, 1956) is a former American football quarterback in the National Football League and American football coach.
+Charles Michael Loyd (born May 4, 1956) is an American former football player and coach.
+He played professionally as a quarterback in the National Football League (NFL).
 He was with the St. Louis Cardinals (1979–1980).
-He would appear in five games during the 1980 NFL season and start one game.
+He appeared in five games during the 1980 season and started one game.

 Loyd later coached football at both the high school and junior college levels, including Northeastern Oklahoma A&M College in Miami, Oklahoma and Rogers High School in Rogers, Arkansas.
-At Rogers, Loyd coached local legend Case Hampton for one year.
+At Rogers, Loyd coached Case Hampton for one year.
 After a nearly 40-year coaching career, Loyd retired in December 2020.
+He was inducted into the Joplin Sports Authority Hall of Fame in 2018 and the Northeastern Oklahoma A&M Athletics Hall of Fame in 2021.